We are experts in oil and gas

 Notable achievements include:

 Crescent Petroleum continued its pioneering role in 2005 by playing an instrumental role in establishing Dana Gas, which trades on the Abu Dhabi Securities Exchange and is the region’s first publicly listed energy company.
 At the time of the IPO, subscriptions reached AED 290 billion on a public offering of AED 2 billion.
-Crescent Petroleum is the largest shareholder of Dana Gas, which allows us further participation across the full gas and value chain.
+Crescent Petroleum is the largest shareholder of Dana Gas, which allows us further participation across the full gas value chain.

 In 2007, Dana Gas completed the US$1 billion acquisition of Toronto Stock Exchange-listed Centurion Energy, acquiring assets in Egypt, Tunisia, and Nigeria.
 Today, Dana Gas is one of the largest independent gas producers in Egypt, thereby expanding Crescent Petroleum’s footprint into this important North African country.